-E-Trade offers three trading platforms: E-Trade Web, Power E-Trade and E-Trade Pro.
+E-Trade offers two trading platforms: E-Trade‘s website and Power E-Trade.
 There are also two mobile apps: The E-Trade Mobile app and the Power E-Trade app.

 The standard platform also gives you access to investment screeners, analyzers, backtesters and optimizers.
 If you’re new to investing or just need a refresher, there’s a library of articles and videos to help you educate yourself on the investing journey.
 There’s also access to market trends and active trader analysis.